daphne-eu/daphne/bench/README.md

 $ ./test.sh [inplace-bench]
 ```

-The result of the run on the bench VM can be found in file: XXXX
+The result of the run on the bench VM can be found in file: [catch2_microbench.txt](/bench/results/catch2_microbench.txt).

 ## System Information